-- Cost Analysis & Zoning Approvals – We will conduct a cost analysis of different systems for your review and approval.
-We will also assist you in the application for the pertinent zoning approvals and building permits.
+- Cost Analysis & Zoning Approvals – A cost analysis of different systems can be conducted for your review and approval.
+We will also assist you in the application for pertinent zoning approvals and building permits.

-- Drawings and Specifications – We will prepare detailed drawings and specifications that represent the building in detail.
-These are what the contractor will use to build the structure, establish the actual construction costs, and obtain permits.
-These documents become part of your contract with the builder.
+- Drawings and Specifications – Finally, detailed drawings and specifications that represent the building in detail will be prepared.
+These are what the

-- Select a Contractor – Architects do not select or hire contractors, however we will advise you in selecting a contractor or team of contractors and provide assistance through the bidding and or negotiation process.
+- Select a Contractor – Architects do not select or hire contractors.
+However, we will advise you in selecting a contractor or team of contractors and provide you with assistance through the bidding and or negotiation process.

 - Project Management – Once the contract is signed, we will act as your agent during the construction process.
 We will process payment applications, shop drawings, product data, samples, and answer the contractor’s questions.
 We will also monitor the construction process for conformance with the construction documents, keeping you updated as the project progresses.